mileweb/docs-content-cdn/docs/recipes/secure-delivery.md

 Security and protection of privacy has brought increasingly more concerns in the last few years.
 CDN360 is equipped with many features to help you achieve your security goals with a smooth and uninterrupted service for your clients.
-The features mentioned in this article are available without additional charge or even enabled by default for all customers.
+This article also introduces some common good practices to achieve the maximum security.

 ### Layer 4 DDoS Mitigation
 At the entry point of every CDN360 PoP is a high-performance layer 4 DDoS firewall.
 This